AI-Generated GIT Commit Messages - Why and How: Cloud Options

 $ autogitc

-For the purpose of reviewability, it is recommended that you use the --nc
+For reviewability purposes, it is recommended that you use the --nc (or --nocommit) flag instead to generate commit messages.

 $ autogitc --nc